cybergarage/round-cc/doc/round_overview.md

 ![overview_design_autonomous](/img/overview_design_autonomous.svg)

-The some basic behaviors are defined as default, and developers can add new behaviors using programming language script dynamically.
+The some basic behaviors are defined as default, and developers can add new behaviors using a dynamic programming language script.

 ### Dynamics

-The distributed functions of Round are defined using programming language script, so the distributed strategies and algorithms are configurable dynamically.
+The behaviors of node are defined using a dynamic programming language script, so the distributed strategies and algorithms are configurable dynamically.
 To send a script, developers can change the strategy and algorithm of all nodes in the cluster dynamically.

 ![overview_design_dynamics](/img/overview_design_dynamics.svg)